 Look out for the Open-air classical music concert in July and the Streetlife Festival in September.

 Whilst in Odeonsplatz, you can also visit the majestic Munich Residenz just right next to the plaza.
 This Versailles-like palace started life as a humble castle in 1385, but throughout the long reign of the powerful Wittelsbach dynasty, was transformed into an opulent residence and government administration center.

 Here, you can see the extravagant lifestyle of the Kings and Dukes of Bavaria over the past centuries.
 The museum showcases different rooms with varied décor from Baroque, Rococo to Neoclassicism.
 Precious jewels and reliquaries are also on display.

 By the end of the museum visit, you’ll probably feel you need a bit of time to absorb everything.
 So what a better way to relax in the court garden, and just let time pass by.

-There are many more points of interests in the Altstadt to be discovered, but no need to squeeze it all in one walk, right?
+There are still many more points of interest in the Altstadt to be discovered – but there’s no need to squeeze it all in one walk, right?

 The places we suggested are just starters to inspire you to walk around the city and explore the wonderful Munich Old Town.

 It can also be nice to rent a bike to snake around the city.
 If you don’t have your own bike, you can easily rent a city bike.
 Here, you can see how the city bike rental system works.

 As the Altstadt captures so many layers of history, no matter if you are a visitor or a local here, there are always unexpected surprises around the corner just waiting to be discovered.